isomerpages/gb-assist/pages/solutionrepo/solution306.md

 ---
-title: Commercial Inkjet Printer
+title: Vacuum Packaging Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution306
 ---

 #### Description

-Commercial inkjet printers integrated into the production lines are used to stamp information directly onto the product packaging.
-They allow the company to print specific information to individual product packets like bar codes, product information, expiry date.
+The vacuum packaging machine is used to vacuum seal products in a plastic wrap.
+Products are placed in trays and then loaded into the vacuum chambers, after which a plastic film will be used to seal in the product.

+The alternative to this machine is for workers to manually seal products with cling packaging, without guarantees of a strong vacuum seal.

-Grant support: 80% of cost of equipment, up to $24,000 grant
+Grant support: 80% of cost of equipment, up to $30,000 grant

 #### Details of Solution